Exploring Services Across Our Community

 • Regionalizing OB/GYN groups in the Willamette Valley and on the Central Oregon coast.

-• Streamlining delivery services and pediatric support functions by consolidating these services from five hospitals to three.
+• Streamlining delivery services and inpatient pediatric support by consolidating these services from five hospitals to three.

 • Increasing outpatient gynecologic surgery at all hospitals.

-• Significantly reducing call burden and the need for temporary staffing .
+• Reducing the on-call burden and need for temporary staffing.

-• Recruiting one additional OB/GYN physician for the coast.
+• Recruiting one more OB/GYN physician for the coast.

-• Adding an outpatient Maternal & Fetal Medicine program focused on care during high-risk pregnancies, minimizing the need for patients to seek these services outside the community.
+• Adding an outpatient Maternal & Fetal Medicine program focused on care during high-risk pregnancies.

 2024 Data & Demographics